 What is time?
-Introducing ‘It’s About Time’ (audio).
+Introducing ‘It’s About Time’ (audio)

 Rebecca: – a procrastination expert –

-Fuschia: Laziness is not procrastination.
+Fuschia Sirois: Laziness is not procrastination.

 Eoin: – and even someone trying to build a time machine!